nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 It was difficult to understand exactly what this meant, but after some conversation I grasped it: the person wanted to be able to put unique indexes on columns `b` and `c` separately.

-It&#8217;s pretty easy to find rows with duplicate values in one or the other column, as I showed you above: just group by that column and count the group size.
-And it&#8217;s easy to find entire rows that are exact duplicates of other rows: just group by as many columns as you need.
-But it&#8217;s harder to identify rows that have either a duplicated `b` value or a duplicated `c` value.
+It's pretty easy to find rows with duplicate values in one or the other column, as I showed you above: just group by that column and count the group size.
+And it's easy to find entire rows that are exact duplicates of other rows: just group by as many columns as you need.
+But it's harder to identify rows that have either a duplicated `b` value or a duplicated `c` value.
 Take the following sample table, which is roughly what the person described:

 <pre>create table a_b_c(
    a int not null primary key auto_increment,